ryanrhymes/SIGCOMM2012/README.md

 Cache manifest for offline usage
 --------------------------------

-The `publish` script generates this automatically.
+The `scripts/publish` script generates this automatically.
 Edit the script to control which objects are included in the manifest.

 Creating a minified version of the site
 ---------------------------------------

-Much better to publish this minimized version than the source files.
-Bash script in `publish`.
+Much better to publish this minified version than the source files.
+Bash script in `scripts/publish`.

 In order to save time, this script does *not* optimize any images.
 You should really run your images through pngquant (http://pngquant.org/) and then image_optim (https://github.com/toy/image_optim) before you add them to the repository.